Learn how to make bikes, you keep the skills, your first bike goes to someone who really needs it.

 We only get to open The Bicycle Academy and begin teaching if we reach our funding goal before the 6 weeks are up.
 So if you'd like The Bicycle Academy to become a reality please make a pledge and help us get a step closer to reaching that goal.
 To raise enough money to open we're going to need to sell all of the course places and a bit more, so every pledge will count.

-You can always pledge more money than the pledge tier if you like, so if you're feeling especially generous you could pledge £750 for the £500 level if you wish, or even choose not to receive a reward, it's up to you.
+*You can always pledge more money than the pledge tier if you like, so if you're feeling especially generous you could pledge £750 for the £500 level if you wish, or even choose not to receive a reward, it's up to you.
+This 'over-pledge' feature won't actually be live until the end of the first week

 2. Telling people about The Bicycle Academy